 Provide the publication title, part number, and as much detail as possible, including the topic heading and page number if applicable, as well as your suggestions for improvement.

-Contacting Extreme Technical Support
+Contacting Brocade Technical Support

-As an Extreme customer, you can contact Extreme Technical Support using one of the following methods: 24x7 online or by telephone.
-OEM customers should contact their OEM/solution provider.
+As a Brocade customer, you can contact Brocade Technical Support 24x7 online or by telephone.
+Brocade OEM customers should contact their OEM/solution provider.